OVERVIEW: A New CCC

 Graduate students and professors of the University of the Sea, in Puerto Escondido, Mexico, are working with the team of Building the World to develop and launch an Idea Bank.
 The basic premise is that students would include in their thesis an environmental impact analysis of one of the five key factors in determining the future: water, energy, cities, transport, space.
 Working with a common text, a new book presenting problems and potential solutions to these five factors for the future, students would explore using a shared framework including case studies, systems models, laws, and research sources.
 Upon completion of their theses, students would deposit their findings in the Idea Bank, their deposit then becoming a virtual passbook that allows access and networkingwith like minds.
 The University of the Sea (UMAR) vision includes webinars, streaming conferences, and featured works of the month.
 There would be an annual prize awarded for the best thesis, its merit determined by its potential impact to build a better world.

-Recognition for the Steering Committee of the Idea Bank, with appreciation for their vision and guidance includes: Iris Lissete Zárate Bustos, Juan Francisco Alarcón Hencio, Lourdes Yesenia Angeles Mendoza, Miguel Alejandro Orozco Rojas, Valery Itzxchel Estrada, chaired by Faculty Professor Charles E. Litwin.
+Recognition for the Steering Committee of the Idea Bank, with appreciation for their vision and guidance includes: Iris Lissete Zárate Bustos, Juan Francisco Alarcón Hencio, Lourdes Yesenia Angeles Mendoza, Miguel Alejandro Orozco Rojas, Valery Itzxchel Estrada, chaired by Faculty Professor and Department Chair, Professor Charles E. Litwin.